What happens if I am injured while working in Nova Scotia?

 This information is geared towards migrant workers in the Seasonal Agricultural Worker Program (SAWP).

 The Workers’ Compensation Board of Nova Scotia (WCB) is the province’s provider of workplace injury insurance.
+You may be eligible for benefits if you have an illness or injury related to work.

 All injuries should be reported to WCB even if they do not require time off work.
+When an injury occurs, employers must report it to WCB within 5 business days to be assessed.

+Ideally, the employer and employee should complete the injury report together.
 If this did not happen, you can download an Injury Report Form on your own from the WCB website, complete it and submit it: https://wcb.ns.ca/Workplace-Injury-Insurance/Report-an-Injury.aspx

 If you have a serious injury or incident, which endangers your life or causes permanent injury, your employer must notify the Occupational Health and Safety Division at the Nova Scotia Department of Labour, Skills and Immigration.